 This is a principle that I’ve talked about a few other times, including in my discussion about healthy breakfast foods.
 Like fiber, the addition of the fat and protein slows the digestive process and the release of glucose into the bloodstream, which helps keep blood sugar on an even keel.

-So, if you’re going to include carbs with your meal, choose low-glycemic options and pair them with generous portions of lean protein, such as salmon, organic eggs, buffalo, or organic grass fed steak, as well as healthy fats like extra virgin olive oil or avocado.
+So, if you’re going to include carbs with your meal, choose low-glycemic options and pair them with generous portions of lean protein, such as salmon, organic eggs, buffalo, or organic grass fed steak, as well as healthy fats like c0ld-pressed olive oil or avocado.

 Diabetic Food Recommendations

 - To sweeten your coffee or tea, add D-ribose instead of sugar or honey.
 It’s sweet, but it has a negative glycemic effect.

 - Make avocados, nuts (macadamia nuts, walnuts, and almonds), chick peas, lentils, and broccoli staples in your meal planning.
 All of these foods require very little insulin for your body to process, and they help to slow the release of glucose into your bloodstream.

 - Fruits contain natural sugar, called fructose.
 Your best bet is to avoid very ripe fruit, which is higher in fructose, and minimize your intake of high index items like watermelon, pineapple, mangos, papayas, and dried fruit.
 Berries, apricots, and apples are some of the lowest fruit on the index.

 - If you have to eat prepackaged foods, read labels carefully and watch for “hidden sugar.”
 To enhance flavor and increase shelf life, food manufacturers often add ingredients like high-fructose corn syrup or other artificial sweeteners to foods you would never expect them to be in, like salad dressings.